 Clinical Psychology Internship

-Training takes place within the context and spirit of the scientist-practitioner and clinical scientist models with the overarching aim to produce a Clinical Psychologist who is able to demonstrate all Profession-wide competencies and thrive in a variety of academic and health care settings.
+The primary aim of the Duke Internship Program is to provide both the training to ensure the acquisition of profession-wide competencies while giving opportunities to pursue depth into a specific concentration of Clinical Psychology.
+Training takes place within the context and spirit of the scientist-practitioner and clinical scientist models with the goal to produce Clinical Psychologists able to thrive in a variety of academic and health care settings.

 ADULT PSYCHOLOGY TRACK

 (applicants generally apply to only one of the two Concentrations listed below)

 Adult Cognitive Behavioral Therapy (CBT) Concentration (four interns)

 (APPIC Program code: 141316)

 (Applicants generally apply to only one of the four Concentrations but may apply to more than one if the rationale is clearly outlined in their cover letter)